Emaciated horses have a very low body condition score with extensive loss of muscle and fat.

 Gastric volume, emptying, and nutrient absorption are often impaired in emaciated horses.
 Small meals will prevent overwhelming your underweight horse’s recuperating digestive system.

 Emaciated horses can suffer from digestive issues that limit their ability to absorb nutrients and maintain weight.

 Consult with your vet to determine whether your horse has ulcers, and consider giving a supplement to support their gastric and/or hindgut health.

 5) Avoid Stress

-This is especially important because emaciated horses often exhibit abnormal feeding habits, such as food aggression and pica, which may not resolve after refeeding.
+This is especially important because emaciated horses often exhibit abnormal feeding habits, such as food aggression and pica (eating soil and foreign objects), which may not resolve after refeeding.

 6) Blanket in Cold Weather